 Gartner, meanwhile, predicts that spending on remote working apps will reach double-digit growth this year, with cloud-based conferencing growing by just under 25% and cloud-based telephony and messaging by 9%.

 Aside from government advice and regulations, businesses clearly see home and remote working as part of a post-COVID future.
-The Twilio survey found that an overwhelming 99% of respondents recognised that the investments they were making in digital technology would support remote working in the long term.
+The Twilio survey found that an overwhelming 99% of respondents recognized that the investments they were making in digital technology would support remote working in the long term.
 Half of CFOs taking part in a PwC survey, meanwhile, said they planned to make home working provisions permanent.

 The message seems loud and clear – seven months into the pandemic, businesses do not see themselves as making changes for a short-term digital fix, but developments and investments are a key part of their strategy to embrace the ever changing new normal.

 Aside from the public health emergency, the biggest impact of the pandemic has been the cataclysmic hit it has dealt to the economy.
 With overall budgets squeezed from heavy loss of earnings, Gartner predicts global spending on business IT will be down 8% this year.

 This decline is even more challenging when considered against a backdrop of predicted expenditure increases of 19% on public cloud services as a result of the required changes in response to the pandemic and working for home (newly installed applications and infrastructure amendments etc).
 Both these competing factors placing even more pressure on IT budgets.

 It’s no surprise therefore that in order to offset the spend on cloud infrastructure, investment in more traditional and physical, non-cloud based technology has declined, with IDC stating that spending on non-cloud infrastructure plummeted by 16.3% YoY in Q1 of this year.